On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: The heat kernel of the Cayley graph

 Moreover, this covering is strong and regular, where the distinguished vertex is $-1$ or $0$.
 Thus, our strategy is to first solve the projected spectral problem on $\Z$, which will yield an explicit formula for the heat kernel on $\Z$.
 We will then use formula \eqref{eq6} to obtain the heat kernel on $\Gamma$.

-\begin{remark} Note that $\Gamma$ is also invariant under the action of $C_2$ given by the reflection with respect to the vertical axis passing in between vertices $a$ and $e$, but in that case, the resulting covering is not strong and regular. \end{remark}
+\begin{remark} Note that $\Gamma$ is also invariant under the action of $C_2$ given by the reflection with respect to the vertical axis passing between vertices $a$ and $e$, but in this case there are no one-element orbits. \end{remark}